 Our decomposition analysis aims at isolating "policy effect" from "other effects".
 By "policy effect", we mean the effect of changes in tax-benefit policies related to direct taxation, social security contributions, non-contributory benefits (child and family benefits as well as social assistance) and, for the UK and Ireland, the contributory benefits which are treated as redistribution (essentially Jobseeker's allowances and public pensions).
 The set of tax-benefit policies which are actually simulated in our analysis and which constitute the scope of our "policy effect" is presented in Table A.1 in the Appendix.
 By "other effects", we mean all the other factors that can affect the distribution of disposable income: these are primarily changes in gross incomes due to market forces but they also account for other policies (changes in the minimum wage, changes in unemployment benefit or pension rules in France and Germany, etc.).
 We shall define these effects in more detail in the methodological section and quantify them using our decomposition method.
-For now, we describe the main policy changes characterizing the period studied, 2008-2010.7 Tax-benefit policy changes in all four countries are also summarized in Table A.2 in the Appendix.
+For consequences for household disposable incomes (see Doorley et al (2013).